-With the premier of Justice League right around the corner, it’s a great time to look at the leadership lessons we can learn from Diana Prince.
+With the premiere of Justice League right around the corner, it’s a great time to look at the leadership lessons we can learn from Diana Prince.

 I watched with pride as Diana navigated an unfamiliar world, all the while discovering the purpose for which she was created!
 She is every person who has ever accomplished remarkable things!
 And here are the 5 leadership lessons that we can all take away from Diana Prince to accomplish important things in our world.